I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemuni-disablepdev.md

 ## -remarks
 <p>A rendering plug-in for Unidrv must implement the <code>IPrintOemUni::DisablePDEV</code> method.</p>

-<p>The <code>IPrintOemUni::DisablePDEV</code> method performs the same types of operations as the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556198">DrvDisablePDEV</a> function that is exported by a printer graphics DLL.
+<p>The <code>IPrintOemUni::DisablePDEV</code> method performs the same types of operations as the <a href="display.drvdisablepdev">DrvDisablePDEV</a> function that is exported by a printer graphics DLL.
 Its purpose is to allow a rendering plug-in to delete the private PDEV structure that is pointed to by the DEVOBJ structure's <b>pdevOEM</b> member.
-This PDEV structure is one that was allocated by the plug-in's <a href="https://msdn.microsoft.com/library/windows/hardware/ff554249">IPrintOemUni::EnablePDEV</a> method.</p>

-<p>A rendering plug-in for Unidrv must implement the <code>IPrintOemUni::DisablePDEV</code> method.</p>

-<p>The <code>IPrintOemUni::DisablePDEV</code> method performs the same types of operations as the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556198">DrvDisablePDEV</a> function that is exported by a printer graphics DLL.
-Its purpose is to allow a rendering plug-in to delete the private PDEV structure that is pointed to by the DEVOBJ structure's <b>pdevOEM</b> member.
-This PDEV structure is one that was allocated by the plug-in's <a href="https://msdn.microsoft.com/library/windows/hardware/ff554249">IPrintOemUni::EnablePDEV</a> method.</p>
+This PDEV structure is one that was allocated by the plug-in's <a href="print.iprintoemuni_enablepdev">IPrintOemUni::EnablePDEV</a> method.</p>

 ## -requirements
 <table>